Skip to content

 (3000)

-Narrowed down error type, will be typed as ValidationError imported from 'elysia/error'.
+The narrowed-down error type will be typed as ValidationError imported from elysia/error.

-ValidationError exposed a property name validator typed as TypeCheck, allowing us to interact with TypeBox functionality out of the box.
+ValidationError exposes a property named validator, typed as TypeCheck, allowing us to interact with TypeBox functionality out of the box.

 typescript